NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: INTRODUCTION

-Considering the above problems, we build a mobile robot training and evaluating framework including navigation and confrontation tasks.
-Unlike most current platforms, which only contain single-task, the designed framework NeurousGym contains navigation tasks, confrontation tasks and the combination of navigation and confrontation tasks, which can expand the ability of agents to a greater extent.
-Furthermore, we have enriched the mobile robot navigation performance evaluation system to highlight safer and more efficient robot policies.
-Specifically, the contributions of this paper are as follows: \begin{itemize} \item We build a mobile robot training and evaluating framework including navigation and confrontation tasks.
-In the simulation environment of this framework, we build detailed friction force models to provide more accurate dynamics simulation, and provide multiple sensor models to better simulate real data for supporting the diverse policies.
-In the physical system of this framework, we build the similar robot and task environments as the simulation, which can directly deploy and verify the policy trained in the simulation environment. \item We propose a new metric - SFPL, which can be used to evaluate the safety of robot navigation.
-Compared with the current commonly used number of collisions, it can effectively compare the physical safety of algorithms under various path lengths by weighting collisions and path lengths. \item Base on the platform, we compose a new benchmark for navigation and confrontation tasks, and compare the performance of various sim2real algorithms.
-Moreover, we hold the 2022 IEEE CoG RoboMaster sim2real challenge to promote the development of flexible and agile agent algorithms. \end{itemize}
+Considering the above problems, we build a mobile robot training and evaluating framework for navigation tasks.
+We {enrich} the mobile robot navigation performance evaluation system to highlight safer and more efficient robot policies.
+Specifically, the contributions of this paper are as follows: 1) We build a mobile robot training and evaluating framework for navigation tasks.
+In the simulation environment of this framework, we build detailed friction force models to provide more accurate dynamics simulation and multiple sensor models to better simulate real data for supporting {diverse} policies.
+In the physical system of this framework, we build a similar platform and tasks as the simulation, which can directly deploy and verify the {policies} trained in the simulation environment.
+2) We propose a new metric - SFPL, which can be used to evaluate the safety of robot navigation.
+Compared with the current commonly used number of collisions, it can effectively compare the physical safety of algorithms under various path lengths by weighting collisions and path lengths.
+3) Based on the platform, we compose a new benchmark for navigation tasks and compare the performance of various sim2real algorithms.
+Moreover, we hold the 2022 IEEE CoG RoboMaster sim2real challenge to promote the development of flexible and agile agents.